BillYang2016/BillYang2016.github.io/README.md

 - The page doesn't refresh itself quickly.
 This is caused by animation of the words.
 - Background picture is too large.
-Need discuss what to do with the picture.
+Need discussing what to do with the picture.
 It was downloaded from pixiv.